 It’s a fact that the majority of consumers use search engines to find new businesses in their area.
-And, just like you put your customers first, search engines are trying to do the same thing when it comes to how they determine which websites to show for queries.
+And, just like you put your customers first, search engines are trying to do the same thing when it comes to how they determine which small business websites to show for queries.
 Google and other top search engines have made a number of updates to their algorithms over the years that prove their commitment to putting the user first when it comes to searching.

 So it’s important for your business to make continual optimizations to its website for both search engines and consumers.
 If you haven’t made this a goal in the past, now’s the time!
 Make a marketing resolution to continue optimizing your site throughout the year.

 A few ways you can optimize your site for search engines and searchers include:

 - Have a mobile-first site: This is imperative as more searches are conducted on mobile devices than on desktops, and Google is now indexing the mobile versions of websites first.

 - Make your website easy to navigate: An easy-to-understand top-level navigation bar, clear and concise page names, and a clear way to contact you are important for users and can help with search engines crawling your site.

 - Display your contact information: You want to prominently and consistently display your contact information across your site (and in your listings!).

 - Incorporate the right keywords into your content: Keyword research is a crucial piece of the SEO puzzle as it helps search engines find and display your site to searchers for relevant queries.
 Try a keyword research tool to help streamline this for your site.